Molecular biophysics: Motor proteins

+Nanomedicine

 Richard Feynman theorized about the future of nanomedicine.
 He wrote about the idea of a medical use for biological machines.
 Feynman and Albert Hibbs suggested that certain repair machines might one day be reduced in size to the point that it would be possible to (as Feynman put it) "swallow the doctor".
-The idea was discussed in Feynman's 1959 essay There's Plenty of Room at the Bottom.
+The idea was discussed in Feynman's 1959 essay "There's Plenty of Room at the Bottom".

 These biological machines might have applications in nanomedicine.
 For example, they could be used to identify and destroy cancer cells.
 Molecular nanotechnology is a speculative subfield of nanotechnology regarding the possibility of engineering molecular assemblers, biological machines which could re-order matter at a molecular or atomic scale.
 Nanomedicine would make use of these nanorobots, introduced into the body, to repair or detect damages and infections.
 Molecular nanotechnology is highly theoretical, seeking to anticipate what inventions nanotechnology might yield and to propose an agenda for future inquiry.
 The proposed elements of molecular nanotechnology, such as molecular assemblers and nanorobots are far beyond current capabilities.

 Protein folding

 Protein folding is the physical process by which a protein chain acquires its native 3-dimensional structure, a conformation that is usually biologically functional, in an expeditious and reproducible manner.
-It is the physical process by which a polypeptide folds into its characteristic and functional three-dimensional structure from random coil.
+It is the physical process by which a polypeptide folds into its characteristic and functional three-dimensional structure from a random coil.

 Each protein exists as an unfolded polypeptide or random coil when translated from a sequence of mRNA to a linear chain of amino acids.
 This polypeptide lacks any stable (long-lasting) three-dimensional structure (the left hand side of the first figure).
 As the polypeptide chain is being synthesized by a ribosome, the linear chain begins to fold into its three-dimensional structure.
-Folding begins to occur even during translation of the polypeptide chain.
-Amino acids interact with each other to produce a well-defined three-dimensional structure, the folded protein (the right hand side of the figure), known as the native state.
+Folding begins to occur even during the translation of the polypeptide chain.
+Amino acids interact with each other to produce a well-defined three-dimensional structure, the folded protein (the right-hand side of the figure), known as the native state.
 The resulting three-dimensional structure is determined by the amino acid sequence or primary structure (Anfinsen's dogma).

+Protein structure determination

+As the three-dimensional structure of proteins brings with it an understanding of its function and biological context, there is great effort placed in observing the structures of proteins.
+X-ray crystallography was the primary method used in the 20th century to solve the structures of proteins in their crystalline form.
+Ever since the early 2000s, cryogenic electron microscopy has been used to solve the structures of proteins closer to their native state, as well as observing cellular structures.